Mishti92/writing-from-the-void/content/all posts/let me tell you about my 3 saheliya.md

 shivani is from India.
 adina is from Pakistan.
 aalisha is from Nepal.
-ae met in Medellín, Colombia — last year, on the week of my 32nd birthday.
+we met in Medellín, Colombia — last year, on the week of my 32nd birthday.

 three chicas in their 30s, each navigating her Saturn return,
 drawn from lands carved apart by history, partitioned by pain —